-Snowmobiles are an important, exhilarating part of Wisconsin winters, and we have some of the best trails for them.
-It’s no surprise since we’re home to over 25,000 miles of pristine snowmobile trails, and one of the first modern snowmobiles was invented here in 1924.
+Snowmobiles are an exhilarating part of Wisconsin winters, and we have some of the best trails for them.
+We’re home to over 25,000 miles of pristine snowmobile trails, and one of the first modern snowmobiles was invented here in 1924.
 There’s even a Snowmobile Hall of Fame located in St. Germain.

 We called on some local experts to give us some great spots for the ideal northern Wisconsin snowmobiling experience.